Opening Hours Open 7 days a week

 Suitability Requirements

-If applying for permission to stay the applicant must not be:
+If applying for permission to stay, the applicant must not be:

 Ordinary Residence Requirement

-Relationship Requirement For Dependent Partner
+Relationship Requirement for a Dependent Partner

-The applicant must be the partner of sponsoring BNO status holder where one of the following applies:
+The applicant must be the partner of a sponsoring BNO status holder where one of the following applies:

 • The sponsoring BNO status holder has permission on the Hong Kong BN(O) route; or